ClusterHQ/volume-plugins-demo/README.md

 ## Volume Plugins Demo

-Migrating Docker data volume using new Docker 1.8 Volumes Plugin
+Migrating Docker data volume using Docker 1.11 and Docker volumes plugin.
+Optionally this repo provides scripts and READMEs for adding Swarm or UCP, see `README_SWARM.md` or `README_UCP.md`.

 [![asciicast](https://asciinema.org/a/24835.png)](https://asciinema.org/a/24835)